AdobeDocs/journeys.it-IT/help/using/building-journeys/using-the-journey-designer.md

 ![](../assets/journey38.png)

-L&#39;icona **Mostra elementi** disattivati nell&#39;angolo superiore sinistro consente di nascondere o visualizzare gli elementi non disponibili nella palette, ad esempio gli eventi che utilizzano uno spazio nomi diverso da quelli utilizzati nel viaggio.
+The **[!UICONTROL Show disabled items]** icon in the top left corner allows you to hide or display unavailable elements in the palette, for example the events that use a different namespace than the ones used in your journey.
 Per impostazione predefinita, gli elementi non disponibili sono nascosti.
 Se scegli di visualizzarli, verranno visualizzati in grigio.

-Quando si utilizza il campo **Cerca** , per ogni categoria di attività canvas viene visualizzato il numero di risultati.
+Quando si utilizza il **[!UICONTROL Search]** campo, il numero di risultati viene visualizzato per ogni categoria di attività canvas.

 ![](../assets/palette-filter.png)